javascript-2020/https-quick/README.md

   urls

-there is a convenience not found / page 404 at <code> server.quick.notfound </code>
+there is a convenience 404 not found at <code> server.quick.notfound </code>
-it requires the request and response streams
+it requires the request and response streams as arguments

     var server    = require('https-quick');